Dodgers vs. Marlins Predictions & Picks - August 19

 Dodgers Performance Insights

-- The Dodgers have played as the favorite in 10 of their past 10 games and have gone 9-1 in those contests.
+- In 10 games as the favorite over the last 10 matchups, the Dodgers have a record of 9-1.

-- In its last 10 games with a total, Los Angeles and its opponents have failed to hit the over eight times.
+- In its last 10 games with a total, Los Angeles and its opponents have combined to hit the over two times.

 - The Dodgers have two wins against the spread in their last three chances.

-- The Dodgers have a 4.28 team ERA that ranks 17th among all league pitching staffs.
+- The Dodgers' 4.25 team ERA ranks 16th among all MLB pitching staffs.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!